 The monitoring process is supplemented by quarterly checks of the foreign exchange position to take account of transactions not monitored in the management system (payment of a commission in a foreign currency, settlement of invoices, etc.).
 The net positions of the main currencies are subject to a very low currency limit.

 At 31 December 2024, the limits were respected.

-At 31 December 2024, the limits were respe

-Economic foreign exchange position at 31 December 2024
+▼ Economic foreign exchange position at 31 December 2024